MMVeereshkumar/LendingClubCaseStudy/README.md

 ## Technologies Used
-- Python
+- Language: Python
-- Pandas, Numpy, Seaborn, Matplotlib, calender
+- Libraries: Pandas, Numpy, Seaborn, Matplotlib, calender
+- IDE: Jupyter Notebook

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@https://github.com/MMVeereshkumar] - feel free to contact me!
+Created by https://www.linkedin.com/in/mmveereshkumar - feel free to contact me!

 <!-- Optional -->